THE LIVING HISTORY VILLAGE

 - The Northern Iron by George A Birmingham

 - Antrim and Down in '98 by Dr Madden

 - A Battle Lost and Won by David Hall

 - The 1798 Rebellion in County Antrim and the Mystery of Roddy McCorley Dissertation by Martin Johnston

 - 1798 an ' a' that Ulster Scots Community Network

 Irish Sporting Icons brought to Life

-This year two Irish Sporting icons the famous greyhounds Master McGrath and Mick the Miller will be 'brought to life' at the fairs at Shanes Castle and
+This year two Irish Sporting icons the famous greyhounds Master McGrath and Mick the Miller will also be 'brought to life' at the fairs at Shanes Castle

 of Master McGrath.